GSimCog/swing/README.md

 - **Long updates**: Some admin operations may take several minutes depending on data volume and API response times.
 Progress will be shown in the admin log area.
 - **Logs not appearing**: Check the backend console for errors.
 All backend exceptions are logged and should appear in the admin interface.
 - **Further help**: See code comments (in Portuguese) for detailed explanations of each module and function.

-## Authors
-This research is conducted by a student and a professor from the Instituto Federal do Rio de Janeiro, Brazil.
-- **Wagner Luis Cardozo Gomes de Freitas (student)**
-- **Jose Ricardo da Silva Junior (research professor and supervisor)**

 ## Acknowledgments
    - Data sources: [Wikidata](https://www.wikidata.org/), [DBpedia](https://www.dbpedia.org/)